Every agent your platform spawns is a liability without a birth certificate. prove.birth fixes that.

 The ROI on a single agent

-An agent costs $0.01 to certify at birth and $0.0001 per action receipt.
-A million-action-per-month agent runs about $110 a month.
+An agent costs $0.0048 to certify at birth plus $0.0012 per lifecycle event.
+A million-action-per-month agent at standard lifecycle cadence runs well under $200 a month.
 The numbers it moves on the other side are these.

-An agent platform spawning 100,000 agents a month spends roughly $1,000 / month on Standard-tier birth certs to make every agent post-quantum-attested.
+An agent platform spawning 100,000 agents a month spends roughly $480 / month on birth certs to make every agent post-quantum-attested.
 The first blocked rogue-agent claim of the year pays for that and the next decade.

 - Receipt rail, not another agent platform